wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * Bugfix : shortcode in the same post/page was recursiv, sorry (Thanks TC) = V4.3.3 =
-* Bugfix : quantity error on template call code, corrected now (Thanks Raylance)
+* Bugfix : quantity error on template call code, corrected now (Thanks Raylance) = V4.3.4 =
+* Enhancement : reload button for qty and message display using jQuery